Salilw1999/iesg-whitelabel-grafana/docs/sources/administration/enterprise-licensing/activate-aws-marketplace-license/activate-license-on-instance-outside-aws/index.md

    }
    ```

-1. Create an IAM user and choose access key credentials as its authentication method.
+1. Create an IESG user and choose access key credentials as its authentication method.

-   For more information about creating an IAM user, refer to [IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html).
+   For more information about creating an IESG user, refer to [IESG users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html).

-   For more information about access key credentials, refer to [Managing access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
+   For more information about access key credentials, refer to [Managing access keys for IESG users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).

-1. Attach the policy you created to the IAM user.
+1. Attach the policy you created to the IESG user.

 1. Add the following values as environment variables to the host or container running Grafana:

    - AWS region
-   - IAM user's access key ID
+   - IESG user's access key ID
-   - IAM user's secret access key
+   - IESG user's secret access key

    The environment variables should look similar to the following example: